ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ### dataType

-By simply setting `dataType` to `'json'`, you can store any data structure allowed by [devalue](https://github.com/Rich-Harris/devalue) in the `form` store, and you don't have to worry about failed coercion, converting strings to objects and arrays, etc.
+By simply setting `dataType` to `'json'`, you can store any data structure allowed by [devalue](https://github.com/Rich-Harris/devalue) in the `$form` store, and you don't have to worry about failed coercion, converting strings to objects and arrays, etc.

-You don't even have to set a name on the form fields anymore, since the actual data in `$form` is now posted, not the fields in the HTML.
+You don't even have to set a name on the form fields anymore, since the actual data in `$form` is now posted, not the input fields in the HTML.
 They are now simply UI components for modifying a data model ([as they should be](https://blog.encodeart.dev/rediscovering-mvc)).

-> When `dataType` is set to `'json'`, the `onSubmit` event contains `formData`, but it cannot be used to modify the posted data.
-You need to set or update the `form` store.<br><br>It also means that the `disabled` attribute, which normally prevents fields from being submitted, will not have that effect.
+> When `dataType` is set to `'json'`, the `onSubmit` event will contain `FormData`, but it cannot be used to modify the posted data.
+You need to set or update `$form`.<br><br>It also means that the `disabled` attribute, which normally prevents input fields from being submitted, will not have that effect.
 Everything in `$form` will be posted when `dataType` is set to `'json'`.

-Modifying the `form` store programmatically is easy, you can either assign `$form.field = ...` directly, which will taint the affected fields.
-If you don't want to taint anything, you can use `update` with an extra option:
+Modifying the `form` store programmatically is easy, you can either assign `$form.field = ...` directly, which will taint the affected fields, or if you don't want to taint anything, you can use `form.update` with an extra option:

 ```ts
 form.update(